ildarmgt/BitcoinNameSystem/README.md

 * Easy to understand description on about page

-## What is the back end?
+## What is the backend?

+All data is on the Bitcoin blockchain.
+You choose how to fetch that data depending on convinience or security you want.

+* rely on generic public bitcoin explorers via API interface (in demo)

+* compare between many public API's

+* neutrino or spv light clients with merkle tree proofs

+* run your own full bitcoin node (and even your own open source API interface matching what demo uses)

-Decentralization works on the principle of not having to trust back ends.
+Decentralization works on the principle of not being forced to trust backends.
 BNS can be read with help of any Bitcoin full node, with early demo implementations relying on open source 3rd party API explorer interface, but can be replaced by personal full nodes to accomplish same thing.
 The goal is to provide multiple options ranging fast 3rd party API to implementations relying solely on your own Bitcoin full node to use BNS.

 * Proof of concept with integrated front end is done via API calls to blockstream.info